interface-ui/interface-ui/docs/langs/en/theme/theming.md

 To provide a flexible way to customize the theme, we use the [dynamic color system](https://m3.material.io/styles/color/dynamic-color/overview) to create the theme schemes by passing the source color.

+### Nested theme

+You can use the nested theme with the `ThemeProvider` component.

+All the Fusion UI components inside the `ThemeProvider` will appply the new theme.

+<demo src="../../../example/theme/nested.vue"></demo>

 ## APIs

 ### createTheme()